SRUC-CPD/intro2R/workshop/Walkthrough.md

    filter(Employment == "Not employed, but looking for work")
 ```

-    ## # A tibble: 5,600 x 85
+    ## # A tibble: 171 x 85
     ##    Respondent MainBranch Hobbyist OpenSourcer OpenSource Employment Country
     ##         <dbl> <chr>      <chr>    <chr>       <chr>      <chr>      <chr>
-    ##  1          2 I am a st… No       Less than … The quali… Not emplo… Bosnia…
+    ##  1       2534 I am a de… Yes      Less than … The quali… Not emplo… United…
-    ##  2          8 I code pr… Yes      Less than … OSS is, o… Not emplo… India
+    ##  2       2684 I am a st… Yes      Never       <NA>       Not emplo… United…
-    ##  3         15 I am a st… Yes      Never       OSS is, o… Not emplo… India
+    ##  3       3559 I am a st… Yes      Never       OSS is, o… Not emplo… United…
-    ##  4         27 I used to… Yes      Less than … OSS is, o… Not emplo… Colomb…
+    ##  4       4148 I am a st… No       Never       OSS is, o… Not emplo… United…
-    ##  5         34 I am a st… Yes      Never       OSS is, o… Not emplo… Sri La…
+    ##  5       4781 I am a st… No       Never       The quali… Not emplo… United…
-    ##  6        103 I code pr… Yes      Less than … The quali… Not emplo… Russia…
+    ##  6       4952 I am a st… Yes      Less than … OSS is, o… Not emplo… United…
-    ##  7        133 I code pr… Yes      Once a mon… The quali… Not emplo… United…
+    ##  7       5705 I am a st… Yes      Less than … OSS is, o… Not emplo… United…
-    ##  8        171 I am a st… Yes      Less than … OSS is, o… Not emplo… Bangla…
+    ##  8       6334 I code pr… Yes      Never       The quali… Not emplo… United…
-    ##  9        175 I am a st… Yes      Less than … OSS is, o… Not emplo… Greece
+    ##  9       6822 I am a st… Yes      Never       The quali… Not emplo… United…
-    ## 10        180 I used to… Yes      Never       OSS is, o… Not emplo… Italy
+    ## 10       7293 I am a st… Yes      Less than … OSS is, o… Not emplo… United…
-    ## # … with 5,590 more rows, and 78 more variables: Student <chr>,
+    ## # … with 161 more rows, and 78 more variables: Student <chr>,
     ## #   EdLevel <chr>, UndergradMajor <chr>, EduOther <chr>, OrgSize <chr>,
     ## #   DevType <chr>, YearsCode <chr>, Age1stCode <chr>, YearsCodePro <chr>,
     ## #   CareerSat <chr>, JobSat <chr>, MgrIdiot <chr>, MgrMoney <chr>,